-Cultural Assessment
+Cultural Assessment of Venue and Region

 Meets definition of Grassroots Music Venue

-Regional Financial / Cultural Assessment
+Regional Financial Assessment

 Operator due diligence which includes business plan, financial projections and historical performance.

-Once venues have been evaluated in these areas, the COO will review all the information and make a recommendation to the Finance & Audit Subcommittee.
-The F&A Subcommittee will review this recommendation, alongside the assessment itself and either decide to proceed to the next stage, ask for additional information or reject the recommendation because they deem the proposition unsuitable or too risky.
+Once venues have been evaluated in these areas, the COO will review all the information and make a recommendation to the F & A Subcommittee.
+The F & A Subcommittee will review this recommendation, alongside the assessment itself and either decide to proceed to the next stage, ask for additional information or reject the recommendation because they deem the proposition unsuitable or too risky.